jbleuzen/Picturo/README.md

-Pico
+Picturo
 ====

-Pico is a stupidly simple, blazing fast, flat file CMS.
-See http://pico.dev7studios.com for more info.
+Picturo is a stupidly simple, blazing fast, flat file photo gallery.

+Picturo was inspired by [Pico](https://github.com/gilbitron/Pico).
+See http://picturo.github.com for more info.